WELCOME TO ALL SAINTS' ANGLICAN PARISH!

 ACW Annual Meeting, Church of the Ascension, London

-COMING SOON: The second instalment in the much vaunted workshop series entitled “My Smartphone Hates Me”.
-Now that we all know where we are at in our understanding of our devices, this second workshop will begin precisely where we are all at and proceed from there.
+STILL BACK BY POPULAR DEMAND: The third instalment in the much vaunted workshop series entitled “My Smartphone Hates Me” will take place on a date not yet determined.
+Now that we all know where we are at in our understanding of our devices, and now that the second workshop has taken place with great success, the third workshop will begin to dive more deeply into the intricacies of our various smartphones .
 Don’t forget to bring your passwords and, if you have an iPhone, feel free to bring your iPad as well.
 After all, we wouldn’t want your iPad to feel left out!
-If you didn’t join us the first time but would like to come along, please do.
+If you didn’t join us the first or second time but would like to come along, please do.
 Any and all, whether of this parish or not, are welcome to attend.
 Watch this space for the time and date.
 Until we meet again!

 JOINT SERVICES